ibm-cloud-docs/ContinuousDelivery/devsecops-tekton-cd-compliance.md

 | ![Explore toolchain](./images/devsecops_cd_toolchain_created.png) |
 | :--: |

- Note: The individual toolchain integrations can be configured also after the pipeline has been created.
+You can configure the individual toolchain integrations after the pipeline is created.
+{: tip}

 ## Run the CD pipeline
 {: #cd-devsecops-tekton-cd-run-pipeline}